 - Verify Pendo is recording your data

 Although you don’t need to be a developer to use Pendo, it does require a quick technical install.
-For most apps, the snippet is inserted into your common HTML template without changing more than the metadata.
+For most web apps, the snippet is inserted into your common HTML template without changing more than the metadata.
 For mobile apps, the Pendo mobile SDK is added to your app code and initialized when you're ready to identify the visitor.
 We highly recommend that you communicate with your developers as soon as possible to coordinate your needs and have a quick and successful implementation.
-Your developers will need to install the snippet into the page header and install initialization into your authentication stack after the user has been authenticated.
+Your developers will need to install the web snippet into the page header and install initialization into your authentication stack after the user has been authenticated.
 Both pieces need to be present on every page where you want to collect data.
 Mobile developers will add the SDK to your app, initialize Pendo when your app loads, and identify the visitor when you're ready to collect data and display guides.

-After the snippet is installed, it can take up to two hours for data to start feeding into Pendo.
-You’ll receive an email once we begin receiving data.
+After Pendo is installed, it can take up to two hours for data to start feeding into Pendo.
+You’ll receive an email when we begin receiving data.
 When you receive this email, head to your Subscription Settings page, accessible by admins, to check the data flowing into the Raw Events tab.

 Pick Visitor and Account IDs

-Accounts are the groups multiple Visitors are associated with.
-An Account ID is typically business name or or a unique number.
+Accounts are the groups multiple visitors are associated with.
+An account ID is typically a business name or a unique number.
 A visitor ID can have multiple account IDs associated with it, for example if a visitor has access to multiple organizations in your app.
-Within Pendo, you will be able to see reports of overall activity and the health of your Accounts, and then drill into individual visitors within each account.
+Within Pendo, you will be able to see reports of overall activity and the health of your accounts, and then drill into individual visitors within each account.
 Account IDs are required if you use Pendo Feedback.

-Before installing Pendo, determine what you will use as your Visitor ID.
-This is crucial as the Visitor ID will be your source of truth for who a Visitor is and how you will follow them for their entire product journey.
+Before installing Pendo, determine what you will use as your visitor ID.
+This is crucial as the visitor ID will be your source of truth for who a visitor is and how you will follow them for their entire product journey.
 The visitor ID should also match across all Pendo apps, including web and mobile apps.
-All other fields can change as you learn how you want to use Pendo, but the Visitor ID cannot be changed without losing product usage and Guide history data for user's prior to the date it's changed.
+All other fields can change as you learn how you want to use Pendo, but the visitor ID cannot be changed without losing product usage and guide history data for user's prior to the date it's changed.
 The account ID should should not change for the most accurate account-level analytics and Feedback usage.

-Note: If the Pendo snippet is installed in multiple environments (like dev or staging) and they all use the same Visitor ID, product usage and Guide activity will be aggregated for all environments when looking at analytics.
-Certain datasets can be removed using the Exclude and Include Lists or by adding a prefix or suffix to the Visitor ID in those environments and excluding them from a segment.
+Note: If Pendo is installed in multiple environments (like dev or staging) and they all use the same visitor ID and account ID, product usage and guide activity will be aggregated for all environments when looking at analytics.
+Certain datasets can be removed using the Exclude and Include Lists or by adding a prefix or suffix to the visitor ID in those environments and excluding them from a segment.
 Learn more about Pendo in Development and Testing.

 Some ID Examples